wedesoft/www.wedesoft.de/_posts/2020-07-07-mealmaster.md

 In this recipe there are three ingredient sections.
 An ingredient section starts with MMMMM or -----.
-The ingredient amount is specified in column 1 to 7.
+Ingredient amounts are specified in column 1 to 7.
 Column 9 and 10 specify the unit token.
 Starting from column 12 ingredient text of up to 28 characters follows.
 If the ingredient text is longer than 28 characters, it is broken up using ingredient continuation lines.
 Ingredient continuation lines begin with a "-" in column 12.

-Finally the ingredient text follows.
+Finally the instruction text follows.
-The ingredient text also can be split up into multiple sections starting with MMMMM or -----.
+The instruction text also can be split up into multiple sections starting with MMMMM or -----.
 The recipe ends with MMMMM.

 <h4>Two-column format</h4>